Geometric realizations and duality for Dahmen-Micchelli modules and De Concini-Procesi-Vergne modules: Geometric realization of dual DM and DPV modules

 \begin{theorem}[De Concini-Procesi-Vergne] There is an isomorphism of graded $S[\mathfrak g^*]$-algebras

 \end{theorem} In particular for $i=d$ we have

 since of course cohomology (with its natural grading) is preserved by the deformation retract.

+Note that this theorem follows the Poincaré duality philosophy, for which (co)homology and cohomology with compact support give rise to modules that are dual each other.

 We will now provide an analogue of Theorem \ref{teor-G^*} for equivariant K-theory.
-Instead of looking for a different definition of equivariant K-theory non involving compact support, we will compactify the spaces $M_X^{\geq i}$ (actually, a deformation retract of them) to find spaces to perform the same inductive process on.
+Instead of looking for a different definition of equivariant K-theory non involving compact support, we will compactify the spaces $M_X^{\geq i}$ (actually, deformation retracts of them) to find spaces to perform the same inductive process on.

-The geometric idea behind this kind of compactification is the following: instead of removing a closed subspace from a compact space (then, losing compactness), one removes a tubular neighborhood.
+The geometric idea behind this kind of compactification is the following: instead of removing a closed subspace from a compact space (then, loosing compactness), one removes a tubular neighborhood.
 In this way, the resulting space is still compact, but another property is lost: smoothness.
 More precisely, to perform differential geometry one has to enlarge the class of spaces to \emph{manifold with corners} (for instance, see \cite{Gai1} and \cite{Gai2}); anyway, this is not an issue, because we are not requiring any smoothness or boundarylessness condition (we are not either going to use the tangent space).

 We now describe in more detail our construction.
 First, let us restrict to the unitary sphere $S_X\subset M_X$, to have a compact space to start with.
 By Formula (\ref{tolgochiusi}) $S_X\cap M_X^{fin}$, and more generally $S_X\cap M_X^{\geq i}$, are obtained by the compact space by removing some closed subsets $S_X\cap M_{\underline{s}}$.
-Now, for any such subset of $S_X$, we consider a small $G$-invariant tubular neighbourhood where $\varepsilon$ is a sufficiently small number (for the calculations we are going to do, we can assume $\varepsilon$ being any number smaller than 1) and finally we are ready to define
+Now, for any such subset of $S_X$, we consider a small $G$-invariant tubular neighbourhood where $\varepsilon$ is a sufficiently small number (for the calculations we are going to do, it will be enough to assume $\varepsilon$ being any number smaller than $1/\sqrt{n}$, where $n$ is the cardinality of $X$) and finally we are ready to define

-(in fact, we can take the union only on the rational subspaces of dimension $i-1$) and to state one of the the main results of this paper.
+(in fact, we can take the union only on the rational subspaces of dimension $i-1$) and to state the main result of this paper.

 \begin{theorem} We have In particular,

 \end{theorem}